magpie-ea/magpie-modules/README.md

 ### Deploy configuration

-The deploy config has the following properties:
+The deploy config expects the following properties:

-* `experimentID` - the experimentID is needed to recover data from the babe server app.
+* `experimentID: string` - the experimentID is needed to recover data from the babe server app.
 You receive the experimentID when you create the experiment using the babe server app
-* `serverAppURL` - if you use the _babe server app, specify its URL here
+* `serverAppURL: string` - if you use the _babe server app, specify its URL here
-* `deployMethod` - use one of 'debug', 'localServer', 'MTurk', 'MTurkSandbox', 'Prolific', 'directLink'
+* `deployMethod: string` - use one of 'debug', 'localServer', 'MTurk', 'MTurkSandbox', 'Prolific', 'directLink'
-* `contact_email` - who to contact in case of trouble
+* `contact_email: string` - who to contact in case of trouble
-* `prolificURL` - the prolific completion URL if the deploy method is "Prolific"
+* `prolificURL: string` - the prolific completion URL if the deploy method is "Prolific"

+prolificURL is only needed if the experiment runs on Prolific.

 ### Progress Bar